 Relief of Emergency Needs for Tenants (RENT) Assistance Program

-Random selection drawings will be conducted periodically over the coming months through the end of the calendar year, or until the $12.9 million is expended.
+Random selection of eligible applications for rent assistance will occur weekly on Fridays at 12pm through the end of December 2020, or until program funds are expended.
 All applications, regardless of when they are submitted, will be given equal chance in the selection process.

 More eviction information, help with paying utilities and related housing services are available on the Housing Resources webpage.

 The RENT Application Portal is available in the following languages: